OUTDOOR WEBER CONTEST DETAILS

 Make sure to promote your video and generate as many votes as possible by sending people to outdoorweber.org to vote!

 Twenty-five semifinalists will be determined by the greatest number of online votes each video receives between February 1, 2019 and February 15, 2019, while an additional ten will be selected by judges in the same number of pre-selected and distinct U.S. regions.
-From this group, a panel of industry experts will select 10 finalists who will then be invited to Ogden, Utah for the final competitive event on March 20-23, 2019.
+From the semi-final group, a panel of industry experts will select 10 finalists who will then be invited to Ogden, Utah for the final competitive event on March 20-23, 2019.
 The three-day competition gives participants the opportunity to refine their concepts with assistance from some of the world’s most-recognized outdoor recreation-based individuals and companies, AND recreate in one of the world's most amazing outdoor playgrounds!
 The winning idea will be selected by a panel of judges based on progress made throughout the duration of the competition, and its creator will take home a $45,000 grand prize.
+Second and third prizes will take home $20,000 and $10,000 respectively.

 The purpose of this event is to stimulate new ideas and take unrefined concepts and turn them into promising business opportunities by the end of the competition.
 The intent of the online voting period is to simulate a real marketplace situation and demonstrate what it takes to really market and sell a product or service.
 It's not a popularity contest.
 There are advantages to having a large network, however, as a new business, one must learn what it takes to get to market, prove a concept and scale.